awebre/lucky-devil/README.md

-# lucky-devil
+# LuckyDevil
-A Blue Iris Client written in dotnet
+LuckyDevil is a dotnet client for Blue Iris' json API.